 By this point, we were getting hungry.
 We decided not to wait in line for St. Mark’s Basilica and instead went in search of lunch.
 TripAdvisor suggested Dal Moro’s Fresh Pasta to Go as close, cheap, well-reviewed, and fast.
 A few minutes later, we joined the line on a narrow street.
 We eventually reached the inside and placed our order — you pick noodles, a sauce/topping combination, and add any toppings.
 Service was fast, and we were soon back outside enjoying our delicious pasta as we walked along the canals, gradually making our way back to the hotel.

 Once back at Ca’ San Rocco, we checked out, made our way back to Piazalle Roma, and boarded the bus to the airport.
 At the airport, we had a long walk to the rental car facility.
 I couldn’t tell if it is always like that or if it was a temporary product of some construction, but it’s something to be aware of if you have a lot of bags.
-We collected our car — a Fiat Panda — and set out for Cortina D’Ampezzo.
+We collected our car — a Fiat Panda — and set out for Cortina D’Ampezzo and the Dolomites.